 - Advocates of the complainant such as friends, relatives or other representatives (prior written consent from the complainant is required)

-- Clients/customers for some contracted services (some contracted services are not covered by our policies)
+- Clients/customers for some contracted services (some contracted services are not covered by this policy)

-There are some circumstances where we will not accept a formal complaint.
-However, in some of these circumstances we may still internally investigate to ensure we continue to provide the best possible service.
-Such circumstances include but are not limited to:
+There are some circumstances where we will not normally accept a formal complaint.
+However, in some of these circumstances we may internally investigate to ensure we continue to provide the best possible service.
+Such circumstances include:

 - Anonymous complaints

-- Complaints that have previously been fully investigated in-line with our policies
+- Complaints that have previously been fully investigated in‐line with this policy

-- Where you are telling us about a problem for the very first time (we will treat this as a request for a service)
+- Where you are telling us about a problem for the very first time (we try to resolve first expressions of dissatisfaction quickly as informal complaints outside of this Policy, except where the complaint concerns the behaviour of a member of staff)

 - Where you are asking for clarity of our policies and procedures